MCSim: History

 The project began in 1991 in Berkeley when Don Maszle and Frederic Y. Bois translated in C and reorganized a program that Bois had developed at Harvard for his PhD thesis.
-The primary motivation for the work was to be able to quickly develop and easily maintain PBPK models.
+The main motive for the work was to be able to quickly develop and easily maintain physiologically based pharmacokinetic modelling (PBPK) models.
 However, the syntax was defined with enough generality that many algebraic and first-order ordinary differential equations can be solved.
-The capability to perform efficient Monte Carlo simulations was added early on, for the research needs of the group.
+The ability to perform efficient Monte Carlo simulations was added early on, for the research needs of the group.
 The code was made freely available from a server at UC Berkeley.
-Discussions with Stuart Beal at UCSF School of Pharmacy, led the team to investigate the use of Markov chain Monte Carlo techniques for PBPK models' calibration.
-The corresponding code was developed by Maszle, during a project in collaboration with Andrew Gelman, then professor at UC Berkeley Statistics Department.
+Discussions with Stuart Beal at University of California, San Francisco (UCSF) School of Pharmacy, led the team to investigate the use of Markov chain Monte Carlo techniques for PBPK models' calibration.
+The corresponding code was developed by Maszle, during a project in collaboration with Andrew Gelman, then professor at University of California, Berkeley (UC Berkeley) Statistics Department.
 Additional code written by Ken Revzan allowed the definition and Bayesian calibration of hierarchical (multilevel) statistical models.
-At the time of these developments (around 1996) those capabilities were unique for a freely distributed, easily accessible, very powerful and versatile software.
+At the time of these developments (around 1996), those abilities were unique for a freely distributed, easily accessible, very powerful and versatile software.
 Since then the software has been consistently maintained and extended.